-Slow cooker risotto with parmesan cheese and asparagus is an easy side dish you’ll love.
+Parmesan slow cooker risotto with asparagus is an easy side dish you’ll love cooked on high.
 One of our many favorite and cheap Crockpot meal ideas that can be made for a potluck with very little prep work on your part.

 Slow Cooker Risotto